 Figure 7.
 Temperature dependence of the Raman shift of the dominant Raman modes for the 3D crystal and 2L-BA and 1L-BA flakes.
-The data was collected from the polarized (\parallel) and depolarized (\perp) configurations.
+The data was collected from the polarized (||) and depolarized (\pmu) configurations.

-cations and the inorganic octahedra in the layered structures, and revealed the sensitivity of the low-frequency modes to the phase transitions of the crystal lattice.
+In conclusion, we presented a comprehensive study of the Raman active vibrational modes in double perovskites with Ag and Bi as metal cations, including DFT modeling and point group symmetries.
+We demonstrated that angle-dependent polarized Raman spectroscopy is a versatile tool to experimentally access the directionality and symmetry of the fundamental phonon modes of the (low-dimensional layered) perovskite crystals.
+Our study elucidated the coupling between the organic cations and the inorganic octahedra in the layered structures, and revealed the sensitivity of the low-frequency modes to the phase transitions of the crystal lattice.
 In this respect, we discovered a secondary phase transition that is determined by the rearrangement of the organic cations coupled to the octahedra layer and which shifts to higher temperature with the reduction of the number of octahedral layers.
-Therefore, our work provides highly interesting information regarding the temperature-dependent phase transitions in metal-halide PSKs.
-We show that both the frequency and the symmetry of the phonon mode can be affected by the phase transition, which provides detailed insights into the nature of the phase transition, that is, if it is first or second order, and the properties of the affected phonon mode can also elucidate what processes trigger such transitions.
+Therefore, our work provides very interesting information regarding the temperature dependent phase transitions in metalhalide perovskites.
+We show that both the frequency and the symmetry of the phonon mode can be affected by the phase transition, which provides detailed insights into the nature of the phase transition, i.e. if it is first or second order, and the properties of the affected phonon mode can also elucidate what processes trigger such transitions.

-The insights we gained are highly valuable to understand thermal and optoelectronic properties of such materials.
-For example, light emission is strongly affected by electron-phonon coupling in this family of double PSK, caused by the extremely flat dispersion of the conduction band edge.^[33] This leads to a strong influence of the lattice distortions and phonon coupling on the emission wavelength, and indeed, for 3D PSK and 2L structures the bandgap is indirect and red light emission is caused by radiative defects, while for 1L structures the bandgap is direct around 3 eV, leading to deep blue light emission.
-Interestingly, the photoluminescence spectra of the 1L samples feature weaker broad emission bands in the visible spectral range, which resemble the self-trapped exciton (STE) emission that is well known for lead halide layered PSKs.
-STE emission is strongly related to electron-phonon coupling, and our study indicates that similar coupling mechanism should be at work in the double PSKs.
+Such insights are highly valuable to understand thermal and optoelectronic properties of such materials.
+For example, light emission is strongly affected by electron-phonon coupling in this family of double perovskite, caused by the extremely flat dispersion of the conduction band edge.
+This leads to a strong influence of the lattice distortions and phonon coupling on the emission wavelength, and indeed, for 3D perovskites and 2L structures the band gap is indirect and red light emission is caused by radiative defects, while for 1L structures the band gap is direct around 3 eV, leading to deep blue light emission.
+Interestingly, the photoluminescence spectra of the 1L samples feature weaker broad emission bands in the visible spectral range, which resemble the self-trapped exciton (STE) emission that is well known for lead halide layered perovskites.
+STE emission is strongly related to electron-phonon coupling, and our study indicates that similar coupling mechanism should be at work in the double perovskites.
 This knowledge opens the way to design lead-free materials for white light emission.